 What Services Does ARS Collections Provide?

 Physicians and others in the healthcare field often deal with unpaid debt.
-ARS Collections provides these debt collection services in order to collect unpaid debt from patients:
+ARS Collections provides these debt collection services in order to collect an unpaid debt from patients:

 - Check Collection: they will collect checks from debtors to creditors and make sure the funds are handled properly.